VIP Go platform specific

 - Additional complexities such as those listed below can be expected to add time to the launch:

-- When planning the launch, a TAE will outline the specific launch steps and expected duration.
+- When planning the launch, a TAM will outline the specific launch steps and expected duration.

 Pre-launch checklist #